Philosophy

 Summary

 Ikigai doesn't have to be a grand life purpose.
 Small daily joys, the feeling of being useful to someone, activities you can immerse yourself in.
 The accumulation of these creates a life where you feel "I'm glad to be alive."
 It's not something you find; it's something you nurture day by day.
+Rather than endlessly searching for the perfect answer, try reaching for just one "thing I'd like to try" today.

 Related articles